Soldiers Memorial Avenue

 Thanks to the tireless work of the Friends of Soldiers Memorial Avenue, this place remains one where history is respected, stories are preserved, and sacrifice is never forgotten.

-If you would like to learn more about the history of the avenue visit the Soldiers Memorial Avenue website.
+We invite you to visit Soldiers Memorial Avenue and if you would like to learn more about the history of the avenue visit the Soldiers Memorial Avenue website.

 Location